-The Corporate Governance and HR Committee is composed of three independent directors, Messrs.
-Pierre Bourgie, who is the Chairman of the committee, Henry E. Demone and Anthony M. Fata.
-Each member has direct experience that is relevant to his responsibilities in executive compensation.
-More specifically, all members have held executive management positions as Chief Executive Officers or President of organizations with oversight over human resources functions.
-Messrs.
-Bourgie and Demone also have experience as members of human resources and compensation committees of other public companies.
+The Corporate Governance and HR Committee is composed of four independent directors, Mr. Anthony M. Fata, who is the Chairman of the committee, Mr. Henry E. Demone, Ms. Diane Nyisztor and Ms. Franziska Ruf.
+Each member has direct experience that is relevant to his or her responsibilities in executive compensation.
+More specifically, all members have either held executive management positions as Chief Executive Officer, President or senior executive role with oversight over human resources functions, have advised reporting issuers with regards to human resources and compensation matters or have experience as a member of human resources and compensation committees of other public companies.
 In connection with their responsibilities, all members have implemented, managed and/or provided advice on compensation policies and practices.
 As a result, the members of the Corporate Governance and HR Committee collectively have the relevant skills and experience necessary to enable the Committee to make decisions as to the suitability of the Company's compensation policies and practices.
 Reference is made to the members' biographies contained in the section entitled "Election of Directors" for more information.